suv27/MLB-Data/README.md

 # MLBStats
 ---
-All you Major League Baseball teams and their players. :)
+All your Major League Baseball teams and their players.

 ## Description
 ---